The Word I Choose

 I also don’t use ‘person with an autism spectrum disorder’ because I don’t like to put the focus on the diagnostic label.
 It’s a name created by the APA and they don’t get to define who me or my kids are.
 It also excludes all those autistic people who may be undiagnosed.
 Do people suddenly become autistic only when they get a formal diagnosis?
 Why should the APA have a monopoly on defining autism?
 Also, see person-first stuff above.

 Autistic is the word that I choose to use because it’s the one that sits best with my experience, and the one that I’m sharing with my kids.

 I don’t use this word casually.
 I use it exclusively and with purpose, because I chose this word.
 I thought about it, I read what others had to say, and I decided.
 It’s how I identify myself and for this reason, like many in the autistic community, I intentionally don’t use person first language when talking about autism.

 I know that some people alternate between using both autistic and person-first language to avoid offending anyone who feels strongly either way.
-I don’t do that, because I made a decision to use autistic and I would hope my reasons for doing so aren't offensive to anyone.
+I made a decision to use autistic and I would hope my reasons for doing so aren’t offensive to anyone.
 If I’m talking directly to or about someone who has a preference that I’m aware of, then of course I will use their chosen word to describe themselves.